 - balance my hormones, turn my figure more womanly, gain more muscle, and helped clear my skin.
 Maca is known as an adaptogen, this means it basically brings balance – it helps the body to regulate stressors in its environment.
 It’s best to use organic raw Maca to get the full benefits.
 Maca can support the nervous system, digestive system, reproductive system and help to reduce adrenal stress to bring our bodies back into perfect balance.
 I alternate between powder and pill form depending on the time I have.

-- Cutting back on PUFAs ( Polyunsaturated fatty acids ) (scrapping cheap, off-the-shelf fish oil supplements that are oxidised and crappy quality).
+- Cutting back on PUFAs ( Polyunsaturated fatty acids ) (scrapping cheap, off-the-shelf fish oil supplements that are oxidized and crappy quality).
 Instead, supplementing with Green Pastures Fermented CLO & butter oil blend

 - Keeping the Liver happy and functional by taking milk thistle, turmeric and other liver promoting herbs

 This has been a trial and error for the past 3 months.
-It has definitely healed and I don’t have the huge flair ups like I used to, nor is it on my chin any more, i just have slight redness on the edges of my nose.
+It has definitely healed and I don’t have the huge flare ups like I used to, nor is it on my chin anymore, I just have slight redness on the edges of my nose.

 Remember this is an ongoing process and it may take some more months to restore my digestive system.
-This doesn’t mean to say I want you all to go out and do this, this is what I needed done to to fix my perioral dermatitis and heal my digestive system.
-I hope you’re aware of what works and what doesn’t work for you .But just remember your body is literally capable of healing itself so if you think you can, you’re right , if you think you can’t you’re probably right too:)
+This doesn’t mean to say I want you all to go out and do this, this is what I needed to be done to fix my perioral dermatitis and heal my digestive system.
+I hope you’re aware of what works and what doesn’t work for you.But just remember your body is literally capable of healing itself so if you think you can, you’re right, if you think you can’t you’re probably right too:)